 The best GoPro you can buy right now

-With a dramatically improved body and a host of other innovations, the GoPro HERO8 Black seizes the throne previously belonging to the HERO7 Black and is without a doubt the best GoPro around (and actually, the top action camera all round).
+With a dramatically improved body and a host of other innovations, the GoPro HERO 8 Black seized the throne previously belonging to the HERO 7 Black and at release was without a doubt the best GoPro around.
+Even with the HERO 9 taking the top slot, the HERO 8 Black remains an excellent camera, and arguably the best bang for buck.

-While the HERO8 Black has very similar shooting modes and features as the HERO7 Black, the new flagship camera comes with improved software and additional extras.
-For example, the HERO7 has GoPro’s highly impressive Hypersmooth stabilisation, but the HERO8 comes with Hypersmooth 2.0 along with additional High and Boost settings to smooth out even the most rattly footage.
+While the HERO 8 Black has very similar shooting modes and features as the HERO 7 Black, the newer camera comes with improved software and additional extras.
+For example, the HERO 7 has GoPro’s highly impressive Hypersmooth stabilisation, but the HERO 8 comes with Hypersmooth 2.0 along with additional High and Boost settings to smooth out even the most rattly footage.
 Similarly, while both cameras can shoot in 4K at 60FPS, the Hero8 Black’s higher bit rate results in better quality footage and gives it the edge over its stablemate.

-While the HERO7 Black does pretty much everything that the H8 Black can, the newer camera is just slightly better at it all.
+While the HERO 7 Black does pretty much everything that the HERO 8 Black can, the newer camera is just slightly better at it all.
 For most, choosing between the two will come down to how deep your pockets are.

 - Read our full GoPro HERO8 Black review

-The HERO 7 Black is GoPro's most-recent-but-one flagship model, and is still an incredible action camera.
-The HERO7 Black can do pretty much everything that the newer (and pricier) HERO8 Black can, but the newer model has a few tweaks that mean it does it slightly better.
+The HERO 7 Black is getting on in years, but it is still a solid action camera.
+The HERO 7 Black can do pretty much everything that the newer (and pricier) HERO 8 Black can, but the newer model has a few tweaks that mean it does it slightly better.

 So what is it missing compared to the newer HERO 8?
 The body is slightly less sleek, and you'll need to add a frame before you can mount it to anything.
 The software is also not quite as good – although it still knocks competitors' efforts out of the park.
 Just like the HERO 8, you can shoot up to 4K in stunning clarity, even in low light.
 Dial in 1080p/240fps to harness the camera's ultra high frame rate and add slick slo-mo cuts to your videos.

-Overall, if you're wanting absolutely the very best GoPro, it's the HERO 8.
-But the HERO 7 is still an incredibly capable action camera, and will be plenty good enough for most people's needs.
+Overall, if you're wanting absolutely the very best GoPro, it's the HERO 9.
+But the HERO 7 is still a capable action camera, and will be plenty good enough for most people's needs.

 - Hit the trails with one of the best mountain bikes